gkrcc53/bcd_clock/README.md

 Additional Information
 ----------------------
+Configuration options are stored in json files (\*.cfg).
+The top level configuration is stored in board.cfg.
+This file contains global options that are seldom modified.
+The application configuration file bcd\_clock.cfg) contains application level options and the DAL configuration dal\_{display}.cfg file contains display level options.
+Each configuration file can override settings defined at the previous level.

 The display drivers have been modified to provide a relatively consistent API for initialization and simple graphics functions.
 I did not write the original display driver code.
 The initial author(s), if known, are documented